Our Alaska cruise packing guide

 - Lip balm

-In your stateroom you’ll find complimentary Penhaligon’s toiletries, including shampoo, conditioner and body wash.
-Additional toiletries and cosmetics are also available to purchase on board in the Queen’s Arcade and Royal Arcade.
+In your stateroom you’ll find complimentary Penhaligon’s toiletries, including shampoo, hand and body wash.
+Additional toiletries and cosmetics are also available to purchase on board Queen Elizabeth in the Royal Arcade, found on deck 3.

 Remember, all of our ships offer a laundry service on board, and we also provide complimentary pool and bathroom towels, so there’s no need to bring these from home.